About the scheme

-Each Taxicard holder will be allocated a number of trips for the year on the 1 April.
-You may be eligible for 104, 52 or 26 trips per year.
-There is no restriction on the frequency of trips taken but the Taxicard holder is responsible for budgeting their yearly allocation.
+Each Taxicard holder is allocated a set number of trips per year (typically, 104, 52 or 26 trips).
+While there is no restriction on how often you use your Taxicard, you will be responsible to budget your yearly allocation.
 Unused trips cannot be carried over to the next financial year.

 The scheme is managed by London Councils and is jointly funded by Ealing Council and Transport for London.

-More information on the London Taxicard scheme can be found on the London Councils website
+For more information about the London Taxicard scheme and to apply, go to the London Councils website.

 You can also find instructions on how to replace a lost, stolen or damaged Taxicard

 If you have any questions about the scheme, contact the London Taxicard team